-Subscription and Transaction Fees:
+Subscription and Transaction Fees.

 Subscription revenue primarily consists of the sale of SaaS offerings or the sale of software licenses.
-Through the SaaS offerings and related support services, customers are granted access to a hosted software application over the contract period without a contractual right to possession of the software.
+Through the SaaS offerings and related support services, customers are granted access to a hosted software application over the contract period, generally ranging from one month to five years, without a contractual right to possession of the software.
 Alternatively, through the sale of software licenses the customer is provided with a right to use software that provides functionality to the customer on a stand-alone basis, and related support services, which include telephone/technical support, when-and-if available software updates and, in certain instances, hosting services.
-The software licenses are both perpetual and term.
-Under term license arrangements, the customer is provided the right to use the software for a defined period ranging from one month to five years.
-Under perpetual license arrangements, the customer is provided the right to use the software for an indefinite period.
-Subscription revenue related contracts can be both short and long-term, with stated contract terms that range from one month to five years.
+The software licenses are both perpetual, providing the customer with the right-of-use for an indefinite period, and term, which generally range for a defined period of time from one month to five years.
 Contracts may contain termination for convenience provisions that allow the Company, customer or both parties the ability to terminate for convenience, either at any time or upon providing a specified notice period, without a penalty.
-The contract term for accounting purposes is determined to be the period in which parties to the contract have present enforceable rights and obligations, therefore the contract term under ASC 606 may be shorter than the stated term.
+The contract term for accounting purposes is determined to be the period in which parties to the contract have present enforceable rights and obligations, therefore the contract term for accounting purposes may be shorter than the stated term.

-SaaS and related support services: Hosted software applications are primarily comprised of marketing, business management and customer retention solutions for which the Company develops functionality, provides when-and-if available updates and enhancements, hosts, manages and provides telephone and technical support by entering into subscription agreements with customers for a stated period of access.
-Revenues from the sale of hosted software applications and related support services are generally recognized ratably over the contractual period that the services are delivered, beginning on the date the service is made available to customers.
+- SaaS and related support services: Revenues from the sale of hosted software applications and related support services are generally recognized ratably over the contractual period that the services are delivered, beginning on the date the service is made available to customers.
 Revenue is recognized ratably because the customer simultaneously receives and consumes the benefits of the services throughout the contract period.
-Contracts are generally fixed price and may be invoiced on a monthly, quarterly or annual basis, with standard payment terms ranging from 30 to 60 days.
-The timing of revenue recognition may differ from the timing of invoicing to customers.
-The Company records deferred revenue on the consolidated balance sheets when revenues are recognized subsequent to cash collection from the customer.

-License and related support services: License revenue is generated from the sale of on-premise perpetual or term licenses, which are primarily business management related software applications.
-The majority of the Company's license arrangements include license support contracts.
-Revenues from the sale of distinct on-premise licenses are generally recognized at the point in time when the software is made available to the customer to download or use.
-Revenues from the sale of license related support services, which primarily relate to providing telephone and technical support, unspecified software product upgrades and maintenance releases and patches during the term of the support period, are generally recognized ratably over the contractual period that the services are delivered.
+Contracts are generally fixed price and may be invoiced on a monthly, quarterly or annual basis, with standard payment terms ranging from 30 to 60 days. - License and related support services: Revenues from the sale of distinct on-premise licenses are generally recognized at the point in time when the software is made available to the customer to download or use.
+Revenues from the sale of license related support services are generally recognized ratably over the contractual period that the services are delivered.
 Within these arrangements, the Company is obligated to make the support services available continuously throughout the contract and the customer simultaneously receives and consumes the benefit of making these services available throughout the contract period.
 Contracts are generally fixed price and may be invoiced on a monthly, quarterly or annual basis, with standard payment terms ranging from 30 to 60 days.
-The timing of revenue recognized prior to invoicing and the right to payment is not solely subject to the passage of time.
-The Company records an unbilled receivable on the consolidated balance sheets when revenue is recognized prior to invoicing and the right to payment is solely subject to the passage of time.
-The Company recognized subsequent to cash collection from the customer.
+The timing of revenue recognition may differ from the timing of invoicing customers due to the existence of these invoicing practices as well as the requirement to recognize revenue on a relative stand-alone selling price basis.

 Transaction fees relate to payment processing and group purchasing program administration services.
+In fulfillment of payment processing services, the Company partners with third-party merchants and processors who assist in the fulfillment of the Company's obligations to customers.
 Payment processing services enable customers to accept payments via credit card, electronic check and other similar methods through facilitation of payment information within the cloud-based applications.
 Group purchasing program administration services relate to facilitation of group purchasing programs for members through which the Company aggregates member purchasing power to negotiate pricing discounts with suppliers.
-The Company has determined that the nature of the payment processing and administration services is a stand-ready obligation whereby the Company stands ready to either arrange for the processing of transactions or stands ready to provide members with access to the group purchasing program on a continuous basis throughout the contract term.